-a.
-IRSM.
-The IRSM is the individual appointed in writing at the Installation level who is responsible for coordinating the RADCON Program.
-The IRSM has oversight over all radiation programs aboard the Installation to include tenant commands that maintain radioactive devices on the Installation.
-The IRSM will have direct access to the Installation Commanding General (CG) for issues involving radiation safety.
+- a.
+Installation Radiation Safety Manager (IRSM).
+The IRSM is the individual appointed in writing by the installation Commanding General, Commander, or Commanding Officer who is responsible for coordinating the IRSP and Installation Radiological Controls (RADCON) Program.
+The IRSM has oversight over all radiation programs aboard the Installation to include tenant commands that maintain radioactive commodities on the Installation.
 The IRSM is staffed within the Installation Safety Department.
-The IRSM will:

-(1) Recommend the appointment of Assistant Installation Radiation Safety Managers (AIRSM) to the Installation Commander in sufficient numbers to administer the RADCON Program at the Installation and provide appropriate training to each AIRSM.
-In the temporary absence of the IRSM from the Installation, the AIRSM will fulfill the IRSM duties.

-(2) Coordinate and direct the action of the AIRSMs in the administration of the RADCON Program.

-(3) Maintain inventory reports of NRMP, radioactive commodities or sources under the Installation's control as required by reference (e).
+The IRSM will: - (1) Recommend the appointment of Assistant Installation Radiation Safety Managers (AIRSM) to the Director of Safety in sufficient numbers to administer the RADCON Program and provide appropriate training to each AIRSM.
+In the temporary absence of the IRSM from the Installation, the AIRSM will fulfill the IRSM duties. - (2) Coordinate and direct the action of the AIRSMs in the administration of the RADCON Program. - (3) Maintain inventory reports of NRMP, radioactive commodities or sources under the Installation's control as required by reference (e).
 Installation inventory reports will be reconciled with the previous inventory to account for changes or discrepancies.
 The inventory report will include this reconciliation (statement of changes, losses, additions, or updates).
-Submit Installation physical inventory and inventory reconciliation reports to the Logistics Radiation Safety Officer (LRSO) per the appropriate NRMP requirements as required by reference (e).

-(4) Maintain decommissioning files containing copies of inventory reports, areas of use, facility surveys and reports of radiation incidents and accidents.
+Submit Installation physical inventory and inventory reconciliation reports to the Marine Corps Logistic Command (MARCORLOGCOM) Radiation Safety Officer (LRSO) per the appropriate NRMP requirements as required by reference (e). - (4) Maintain decommissioning files containing copies of inventory reports, areas of use, facility surveys and reports of radiation incidents and accidents.

-(5) Perform required leak/wipe tests on the Installation NRMP radioactive commodities or sources, per the procedures in the applicable NRMP's and forward the leak test packages to the Radiological Controls Office (LAB) Marine Corps Logistics CMD (P503) 814 Radford Blvd Suite 20227 Albany, GA 37104-0227 via mail.

-(6) Manage the Installation's LLRW or Unwanted Radioactive Waste (URW) Program.
+- (5) Perform required leak/wipe tests on the Installation NRMP radioactive commodities or sources, per the procedures in the applicable NRMP and forward the leak test packages to the Radiological Controls Office (LAB), Marine Corps Logistics Command (MARCORLOGCOM) (P503) 814 Radford Blvd Suite 20227 Albany, Georgia (GA) 37104-0227 via mail. - (6) Manage the Installation's Low-Level Radioactive Waste (LLRW)/Unwanted Radioactive Waste (URW) Program.
 Dispose of LLRW/URW through the Navy LLRW Program.
-Coordinate the disposal of LLRW/URW with the Naval Sea Systems Command Radiation Safety Officer (NAVSEA RSO) and provide copies of the manifests to the Radiological Control Office Marine Corps Logistics CMD, Albany, GA b.
-Assistant Installation Radiation Safety Manager (AIRSM).
+Coordinate the disposal of LLRW/URW with the NAVSEA DET RASO and provide copies of the manifests to the RADCON Office, MARCORLOGCOM, Albany, GA - (7) Oversee the shipment and transportation of sources of ionizing radiation onto and off the Installation. - (8) All RSMs shall successfully complete RSM-R training endorsed by Commandant of the Marine Corps (CMC) Safety Division (SD) within three months of assuming duties as RSM. - b.
+AIRSM.
 Provide assistance and perform the duties in the absence of the IRSM.

-(7) Oversee the shipment and transportation of sources of ionizing radiation onto and off of the Installation.

 c.
-Command Radiation Safety Officer (CRSO)
+CRSO